omanuelcosta/omanuelcosta/README.md

  ### Hello, I'm @omanuelcosta...
 <p align="left">
 ...a Material Engineer and small scale developer.
-Currently a MSc student in Material Science in the Polytechnic School of the University of São Paulo, Brazil.
+Currently a MSc student of Material Science in the Polytechnic School of the University of São Paulo, Brazil.
 I actually don't code that much but I have been doing science with code such as X-ray diffraction pattern and finite element simulations in C++, Python and even Fortran.
 I write in LaTeX, and that's about it.
 </p>